RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/jenkins/README.md

    3. Kie Servers instances all have tag called 'app' with value of 'RHPAM-KS' and it's derived from ASG when a scale out action is performed- can be changed in pipeline to whatever value that is desired and defined in ASG.
+      In other words, the ASG defines a tag with key= 'app' and value = 'RHPAM-KS', and its tag new instance = yes.